 - less wet nappies than usual

-Occasionally baby does cry because of the breastfeeding mom’s diet or because of allergy to the formula milk.
+Occasionally baby does cry because of the breastfeeding mom's diet or an allergy to formula milk.
 Discuss with your doctor about the food allergies running in the family.
 The doctor may suggest you eliminate a food item in your diet if you are breastfeeding or change the formula milk brand if you are formula feeding.
-Often cows milk, milk products, garlic, onion or gas causing vegetables like cabbage, broccoli, cauliflower, etc. can cause colic in babies if the mother eats them.
+Often cow's milk, milk products, garlic, onion, or gas-causing vegetables like cabbage, broccoli, cauliflower, etc., can cause colic in babies if the mother eats them.

-The excellent news is colic doesn’t last forever.
+The excellent news is colic doesn't last forever.
 It begins to subside when babies are about 10 to 12 weeks old and are usually gone for good after three months.
-In the meantime, there are a few tactics you can try to help soothe your baby and your sanity.
+In the meantime, try a few tactics to help soothe your baby and sanity.
 Try the following tips the next time your baby turns on the waterworks for no reason.

 1. Reduce Their Stimulation

 Try to create a quiet home environment for your baby and limit visual and sound distractions.
-You may also want to invest in a white noise machine that will mimic the baby’s filter mechanism.
+You may also want to invest in a white noise machine miming the baby's filter mechanism.
 A white noise machine dampens background noises to help your baby fall and stay asleep.